 So that’s why I write now, and that’s why I continue to make videos.
 This is MY story, and I want to tell it.
 No more slander being spread behind my back, no more stories of being run out of my home (they were actually quite neutral, I moved away to take a job climbing towers… that rent won’t pay itself!), no hyped titles and bios.
 Just me.
 The cat is out of the bag, I can’t put it back in, and I refuse to let you or anyone else tell me how to live.
 I started doing this for me, if that wasn’t the case I’d have stopped a long time ago in the face of the backlash.

-Perhaps the strangest part to me, and most unsettling, is that another subset of people find my acts inspiring.
+On Inspiration: Perhaps the strangest part to me, and most unsettling, is that another subset of people find my acts inspiring.
 Not in the sense that I inspire them to solo (that’s the last thing I want), but rather that I inspire them to chase their own goals by achieving mine.
 It seems that documenting my goals and training can inspire others to achieve their own goals which have nothing to do with how I climb.
 That’s an incredibly powerful and positive thing.
 I remember a time when I was broken beyond what my imagination could handle, and it was hard for me to see the way out.
 My belayer had dropped me 35ft at an indoor climbing gym.
 I suffered two fractured vertebrae and a compressed spine, and in those times I knew two things: when I healed, I needed to be able to walk, and I needed to be able to climb.
 But recovery is a long thing and it’s hard to stay stoked.

 About this time I started watching videos of Tommy Caldwell and his rad-sending on El Cap.
 That was the definition of climbing to me, and it blew my mind.
 I started walking laps around the house while squeezing a pair of “Grip-Masters” every time I saw that video.
 Tommy is truly inspiring.
 Me?
 I don’t know why anyone is inspired by me, I don’t feel like I’ve done anything inspiring.
 But if there’s one thing that I’d like to see folks take away from my climbing it’s this: I don’t believe at all that I am a truly gifted climber.
 It took me six months to tick my first 5.10a, in a gym, on top-rope.
 I wasn’t instantly talented, but I train like a masochist all week long to be able to climb like I do.
 It’s the result of dedication, and that dedication is hard to maintain in life’s toughest patches, but with the help of watching some very talented climbers on the internet, I’ve managed to keep the mojo rising for a good while now.